 The Company uses contract manufacturing organizations (collectively the "CMOs" and each a "CMO") to manufacture and supply TILs for clinical and commercial purposes.
 The CMO contractual obligations consist of the use of manufacturing facilities and minimum fixed commitment fees, such as personnel, general support fees, and minimum production or material fees.
 In addition to the minimum fixed commitment fees, the CMO contractual obligations include variable costs such as production and material costs in excess of the minimum quantity specified in each CMO agreement.
 During the term of each CMO agreement, the Company has access to and control of the use of a dedicated suite in each of the CMOs' facilities for manufacturing activities.
-The contracts with CMOs generally contain embedded operating leases based on the fact that the suites are used for the Company's production are implicitly identified, are used exclusively by the Company during the contractual term of the arrangements, and the CMOs have no substantive contractual rights to substitute the facilities and direct the use of the facilities throughout the period of use.
-The terms of the CMO contracts include options to terminate the lease with an advance notice of five to six months.
+The contracts with CMOs generally contain embedded operating leases based on the fact that the suites are used for the Company's production are implicitly identified, are used exclusively by the Company during the contractual term of the arrangements, and the CMOs have no substantive contractual rights to substitute the facilities used by the Company.
+Further, the Company controls the use of the facilities by obtaining all of the economic benefits from the use of the facilities and direct the use of five to six months.
 The termination clauses and extension clauses are included in the calculation of the lease term for each of the CMOs when it is reasonably certain that it will not exercise such options.